 - 7. Richborough Estates is concerned with the quality of the Sustainability Appraisal (SA), specifically the Evaluation of Small Settlement Locations (Chapter 5 and Appendix C). - 8.
 The first issue is the lack of transparency about the methodology to identify Small Settlement Locations which appears just to be based upon a list of locations provided by the Councils.
 There is not a background paper nor a technical note which assists in understanding the criteria relating to accessibility and positioning in the settlement hierarchy.
 As an example, how does South of Coventry qualify as one of the "....22 small settlement locations...." identified by the Council (paragraph 3.7.1).
 This is a general location not a settlement.
-Having said this, Richborough Estates is fully supportive of Wellesbourne being a chosen Small Settlement Location for growth. - 9.
+Having said this, Richborough Estates is fully supportive of Kineton being a chosen Small Settlement Location for growth. - 9.
 The second issue relates to how the scale of growth and the locations identified on the settlement plans included at SA Appendix C were assessed.
 Was it reasonable that "The small settlement locations are designed to accommodate between 50 and 500 units at a dwelling per hectare scale of 35dph" (Figure 3.4).
 This upper end of the scale of growth assessed is more appropriate to Main Settlements and not Smaller Settlement Locations.
 The maximum scale of growth assessed should be consummate with size of the settlement.

 - 10. Potentially assessing a significant scale of the growth at a single settlement, or location at a settlement, is unrealistic and has skewed or distorted the outcome of the assessment process.
 Such an outcome is unhelpful in circumstances where there are clearly opportunities for lower levels of growth at the Smaller Settlement Locations, including on smaller and discrete sizes of site, which would not result in the same negative outcomes,.
 Indeed, choices about the suitability and appropriateness of some sites have already been established through Neighbourhood Plans and these choices should be embedded into the Local Plan. - 11.
 Having read through the SA there are also some concerns about its content and conclusions.
 Just as simple examples, SA Figure 6.1 identifies Wilmcote as a Main Town which is clearly not the case.
+At Paragraph 5.6.5 the SA states that "The location at Kineton has the potential to also adversely impact the Cotswolds AONB and therefore this location is worst performing overall".
+However, factually it is hard to understand this assessment given the AONB is some 4 kilometres from Kineton and for a large part MOD Kineton is in between the settlement and the boundary of the AONB.
 There are other examples which raise significant concerns about the approach and judgements reached in the SA and whether they have contributed towards objectively supported outcomes rather than skewed and distorted conclusions. - 12.
 Although not unique to this SA and it is accepted there will be a transition period, the phasing out of internal combustion engines in favour of electric propulsion will have an effect on the assessment process where the concern is to minimise travel because of carbon reductions, whether for carbon or air quality reasons.
 The SA should at least recognise this trend, especially where new homes and business will have electric vehicle charging opportunities built-in at the outset.